Can I Sleep Train Without Using Cry-It-Out?

 SLEEP TRAINING VS. CRY IT OUT

-Cry it out, also referred to as the extinction method of sleep training, is basically when you leave your baby in their sleep space at bedtime and don’t attend to them till the next morning.
+Cry-it-out, also referred to as the extinction method of sleep training, is basically when you leave your baby in their sleep space at bedtime and don’t attend to them till the next morning.
 There is nothing wrong with this if this is what you want to do.
 Research shows that practicing cry it out will not impact your child long-term.
 This is also a common sleep training method recommended by pediatric care providers.
 If this is something parents want to use to sleep train their babies then that is totally okay but you really do not need help from a sleep consultant like myself to do this.
 I personally have never used this method with any of my clients but am not opposed to using it if the family really want to use it.

 Sleep Training